 The Osteothai concept was created by David Lutt and Arno L’hermitte, two French Osteopaths.
 David and Arno are also authorized Sunshine Network Thai Yoga Massage instructors.

-Currently, David works in France mainly, Arno primarily on Bali (Indonesia), but both teachers regularly offer training courses in various other countries also.
+Currently, David works mainly in France, Arno primarily in Bali (Indonesia), but both teachers also regularly offer training courses in various other countries.
 You can learn more about what they do, their backgrounds and schedules on the Osteothai website available in both French and English.

-An Osteothai treatment is usually practiced on the floor on a mat (like with traditional Thai Massage) and the receiver wears light, loose-fitting and comfortable clothing.
+An Osteothai treatment is usually practiced on the floor on a mat (as is the case with traditional Thai Massage) and the receiver wears light, loose-fitting, and comfortable clothing.
 The therapist uses hands, feet, knees and elbows to apply the treatment.